-The Epidemic of Distracted Driving and its Effects on South Florida Auto Accidents
+The Epidemic of Driver Distraction and its Effects on Crashes

 On Tuesday, December 13th, the National Transportation Safety Board (NTSB) called for the first ever nationwide ban on cell phone use while driving.
 If approved, this would include the use of cell phones and text messaging from all devices while driving.